Signs And Symptoms Of Parental Alienation

 The Different Types of Parental Alienation

-Parental alienation is a persistent, malignant and destructive form of child abuse.
+Parental alienation is a persistent, malignant, and destructive form of child abuse.
 It is a type of brainwashing which instills in the children an irrational and intense hatred for the other parent.
 This behaviour can take many forms.
 These include refusal to speak with the other parent, disregarding holidays, birthdays, and family functions celebrating alone or with the abuser, unexplained absences from school without prior notice to the other parent, extreme insensitivity to the needs of the other parent, etc.

 Signs and Symptoms of Parental Alienation in Children